tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

 # Demo Canvas Image Data (and Sprites!)

 ## I. Overview
+- We are building on what we did last time with [Demo: Canvas & Sprites](./demo-canvas-and-sprites.md)
 - Code Architecture:
   - This semester we have been keeping most of our JS in a single HTML file.
 This has worked fine for simple examples, but as our JS projects grow in scope, this just isn't going to cut it anymore
   - Note that the code in this demo has been split out into multiple files - which is a first step in creating code that is more reliable, maintainable, and easier for multiple people to work on